microsoft/DiskANN/workflows/rest_api.md

 Querying the service
 --------------------
-The service can be queried using a json query with the following field
+Issue a json query with the following fields
 - "k" : The nunber of nearest neighbors needed
 - "query" : The query vector with a listing of co-ordinates.
 - "query_id" : An id to track the query.
 Use a unique number to keep track of queries, or "0" if you do not want to keep track.